- Date : 02/02/2018

-This process continues for as long as the SWP runs or till your holdings are redeemed entirely.
+This process continues for as long as the systematic withdrawal plan runs or till your holdings are redeemed entirely.
 If your expected annual rate of return is higher than your annual withdrawal (say 9% returns and 7% withdrawals), then the SWP can run permanently.

-Note: This example is merely to illustrate the principle of SWP, and it assumes the market is on an upward swing.
+Note: This example is merely to illustrate the principle of systematic withdrawal plan, and it assumes the market is on an upward swing.
 This may not be the case in the real world.
-In a rocky market, an SWP can eat into the principal, which is why financial planners usually recommend SWP in balanced funds as these are less volatile than pure equity funds.
+In a rocky market, a systematic withdrawal plan can eat into the principal, which is why financial planners usually recommend systematic withdrawal plans in balanced funds as these are less volatile than pure equity funds.

-In other words, if a retired person starts an SWP at 60, his or her monthly expenses could be taken care of till the person is 70-71.
+In other words, if a retired person starts a systematic withdrawal plan at 60, his or her monthly expenses could be taken care of till the person is 70-71.

 Dabbling in the capital markets often involves exposing your hard-earned money to market volatility.
-The idea behind an SIP or SWP is that you, as an investor, are shielded from this volatility.
+The idea behind a SIP or systematic withdrawal plan is that you, as an investor, are shielded from this volatility.

-What SWPs ensure is that investments and withdrawals are both made in a controlled manner rather than investing a lump sum amount, which could be risky.
+What systematic withdrawal plans ensure is that investments and withdrawals are both made in a controlled manner, rather than investing a lump sum amount, which could be risky.